andriikovall/email-client-test-task/README.md

 - UI is very simple
 - No responsive design for the mobile
 - Email preview implemented in the simplest way possible with basic sanitization [sanitize-html](https://www.npmjs.com/package/sanitize-html) and putting HTML to the DOM directly
+- In some places used icons in other places used text emojis

 ## Tech challenges faced and their solutions